jaspreetishar/boremi_test/README.md

 ## Quick Start Guide: Setting up BoReMi on a Cluster or a Local Environment

-1. Notebooks: To set up BoReMi, two notebooks are provided in the "BoReMi directory" on the repository's main page: GUI.ipynb and Functions.ipynb.
+1. Notebooks: To set up BoReMi, two notebooks are provided in the `BoReMi directory` on the repository's main page: `GUI.ipynb` and `Functions.ipynb`.
-   - GUI.ipynb serves as a graphical user interface.
+   - `GUI.ipynb` serves as a graphical user interface.
-   - Functions.ipynb contains all the necessary functions.
+   - `Functions.ipynb` contains all the necessary functions.

 2. Obtaining the notebooks: There are two methods to obtain the notebooks.
    - Direct Download: Click on "Code" at the upper right corner of this repository and select "Download ZIP".
 Move the downloaded .zip file to the desired directory on your local machine/cluster and unpack it.
-   - Git Clone: Use the command "git clone https://github.com/jaspreetishar/BoReMi.git" to clone the repository and extract the notebooks onto your local machine/cluster.
+   - Git Clone: Use the command `git clone https://github.com/jaspreetishar/BoReMi.git` to clone the repository and extract the notebooks onto your local machine/cluster.

-3. Required Libraries/Packages/Extensions

-   - Install Required Libraries/Packages/Extensions
-     - Ensure you install the necessary libraries, packages, and extensions specified in the `requirements.txt` file located on the repository's main page using the following guidelines:
+3. Required Libraries/Packages/Extensions: Ensure you install the necessary libraries, packages, and extensions specified in the `requirements.txt` file located on the repository's main page using the following guidelines.

+   - Navigate to the Project Directory
+     - First, navigate to the root directory of the project.
+For example:

+        ```bash
+        cd path/to/BoReMi
+        ```

+        *Replace `path/to/BoReMi` with the actual path to the cloned repository.*

    - Create a New Virtual Environment
      - To avoid conflicts with existing versions of the required libraries/packages/extensions, it is recommended to create a new virtual environment.
 For instance, you can use Conda to create this environment: